 Buying a Property - The Hidden Extras

 Failing to account for these extra costs can make settlement time an extremely stressful experience rather than the exciting time it should be.
-Here is a list of expenses you need to be aware of so and plan for so you can avoid any nasty surprises.
+Here is a list of expenses you need to prepare for so you can avoid any nasty surprises:

 Loan Application Fees

 Loan application or establishment fees can range from zero to $1000.
 This is a one off charge by the bank when you apply for a loan.
 Sometimes banks decide not to charge this, although not always so make sure you check with your lender.

 Every lender will require an independent valuer to assess the value of the property you are planning to buy before they are willing to lend to ensure that the property is worth the asking price.
 A standard valuation generally costs between $300 to $500.
 Some banks waive this.

 If you’re looking at borrowing more than 80 per cent of the property’s purchase price you’ll need to factor in Lenders Mortgage Insurance (LMI).
 This one off premium provides coverage for the lender, should you default (be unable to pay) on your loan.

 The cost of LMI will vary depending on the amount of money you borrow, size of the deposit you put down and the type of loan you select, but allow around $10,000 for this.

 If you’re short on cash, some lenders will allow you to combine the LMI fee into your overall home loan.

 If you want to avoid paying this you will need to save more for your deposit.

 When you’re spending your life savings on purchasing property it makes sense to protect it.
 While building insurance is a compulsory requirement from your lender, there are other insurance policies that you should consider.